Japanese community of London: History

 Japanese people have been visiting and living in London since the early 1860s: the First Japanese Embassy to Europe arrived in 1862 and the Chōshū Five, students from the Chōshū domain who studied at University College London, arrived in 1863.
 In June 1879 Mitsui & Co. established its London office and by 1884 there were 264 Japanese residents registered in Britain.

 Shipping and trade links between the two countries grew in the wake of the Anglo-Japanese Alliance signed in 1902 and Britain's Japanese population reached a prewar peak in 1935 of 1,871.

 In the 1970s and 1980s the Japanese population resident in the United Kingdom grew rapidly reflecting the growing strength of the Japanese economy and the decision of many Japanese firms to set up their first European manufacturing and operational hubs in the country.
 The majority of Japanese corporate offices were located in London and the South East of England and Japanese grade schools and social facilities developed to support this community.
 In 1994, 54,415 Japanese nationals were registered as living in the United Kingdom, 38,000 of which were concentrated in the Greater London area.
+According to the Japanese Ministry of Foreign Affairs Bureau of Consular Affairs, as of October 2024 there were 64,066 Japanese nationals residing in the United Kingdom.